facebook/lexical/packages/lexical-website/docs/concepts/commands.md

 Commands can be dispatched from anywhere you have access to the `editor` such as a Toolbar Button, an event listener, or a Plugin, but most of the core commands are dispatched from [`LexicalEvents.ts`](https://github.com/facebook/lexical/blob/main/packages/lexical/src/LexicalEvents.ts).

+Calling `dispatchCommand` will implicitly call `editor.update` to trigger its command listeners if it was not called from inside `editor.update`.

 ```js
 editor.dispatchCommand(command, payload);
 ```